Kremlin accuses Ukrainian saboteurs of attack inside Russia

 KYIV, Ukraine (AP) — The Kremlin on Thursday accused Ukrainian saboteurs of crossing into western Russia and firing on villagers.
 Ukraine denied the claim and warned that Moscow could use the allegations to justify stepping up its own attacks in the ongoing war.

-The exact circumstances of the alleged attack reported in the Bryansk region were unclear, including what the strategic purpose of such an assault might be.
+The exact circumstances of the reported attack in the Bryansk region were unclear, as was the strategic purpose of such an assault.
+The regional governor said two civilians were killed.

-If confirmed, it would be another indication following drone attacks earlier this week that Kyiv may be stepping up pressure against Moscow by exposing Russian defensive weaknesses, embarrassing the Kremlin and sowing unease among Russian civilians.
+If confirmed, it would be another indication following drone attacks earlier this week that Kyiv may be intensifying pressure against Moscow by exposing Russian defensive weaknesses, embarrassing the Kremlin and sowing unease among Russian civilians.

-Russian President Vladimir Putin blamed Ukrainian “terrorists” for an incursion, claiming that they deliberately targeted civilians, including children in “yet another terror attack, another crime.”
+Russian President Vladimir Putin blamed Ukrainian “terrorists” for the incursion, claiming that they deliberately targeted civilians, including children in “yet another terror attack, another crime.”

 “They infiltrated the area near the border and opened fire on civilians,” Putin said during a video call.
 “They saw a civilian vehicle with civilians, with children in it, and they fired on them.”

-The alleged incursion came just days after Putin ordered the Federal Security Service, the main successor to the KGB, to tighten controls on Russia’s border with Ukraine.
+The alleged incursion came just days after Putin ordered the Federal Security Service to tighten controls on Russia’s border with Ukraine.

-While Russian war hawks have expressed dismay about what they see as Putin’s reluctance to declare martial law and a sweeping mobilization of soldiers, the Russian leader’s comments Thursday did not appear to signal any such moves.
+While Russian war hawks have expressed dismay with what they see as Putin’s reluctance to declare martial law and launch a sweeping mobilization of soldiers, the Russian leader’s comments Thursday did not appear to signal any such moves.

 Putin blamed the attack on “neo-Nazis” and said it confirmed that Russia did the right thing by invading Ukraine.
 “I repeat again: They will not succeed, and we will finish pushing them out,” he said.